As you begin your journey to become a blogger, you’ll find numerous articles that’ll mention the word niche.

 - Start thinking over your expertise and try to figure out what you are competent at.

-You can come up with as many ideas you want.
+You can come up with as many ideas as you want.
 But make sure you don’t overwhelm yourself.

-When you’ve noted down all of your ideas circle out top 10 ideas you are most passionate about.
+When you’ve noted down all of your ideas circle out the top 10 ideas you are most passionate about.

 Out of those 10 ideas of which you are most passionate about, circle top 5 of the ideas you think you can write about effortlessly.